 Discussion

 Shrubs are foundation species in many ecosystems due to the facilitative benefits that they provide to both plant and animal species (Filazzola & Lortie 2014, Lortie, Filazzola & Sotomayor 2015).
 We hypothesized that E. californica facilitates G. sila by providing thermoregulatory benefits.
 Our finding that individual lizards were associated with shrubs more than predicted by shrub area within their home ranges as well as the observed significant shift towards shrub association in the afternoon during peak daytime temperatures, support our hypothesis.
 Our behavioral observations provided a suite of potential behaviors that lizards were likely to perform during the observation period; thus our finding that cooling predominated under shrubs compared to other behaviors further supports our hypothesis.
 Our observation that shrub use was not correlated with shrub density suggests that lizards are actively choosing shrubs over open habitats rather than as a consequence of shrubs being more densely distributed in their home ranges.
 The observed association of G. sila with shrubs is consistent with results of studies of thermoregulatory behavior of lizards (Sears et al. 2016, Vickers et al 2016, Basson et al. 2017) and suggest that shrubs may facilitate G. sila by providing shade.
 Although facilitation as an ecological process does not necessarily include lifetime fitness as a component (Stachowitz et al 2001, Bruno et al 2011, Michalet et al. 2011, Michalet et al 2016,), our inference that E. californica facilitates G. sila would take on additional relevance, particularly to the potential for community structuring and the promotion of resilience in lizard populations, if the effects of E. californica facilitation on G. sila individual fitness were quantified.
-In the case of diurnal lizards, the link between thermal habitat quality and individual fitness has been firmly established by both theory and empirical testing (Kirchoff et al. 2016, Ortega et al. 2016, Vickers et al. 2016, Pontes-da-Silva et al 2018, Sinervo et al. 2018, Camacho et al 2018), but we believe further study on the E. californica – G. sila relationship with respect to indivual fitness is warranted.
+In the case of diurnal lizards, the link between thermal habitat quality and individual fitness has been firmly established by both theory and empirical testing (Kirchoff et al. 2016, Ortega et al. 2016, Vickers et al. 2016, Pontes-da-Silva et al 2018, Sinervo et al. 2018, Camacho et al 2018), but we believe further study on the E. californica – G. sila relationship with respect to individual fitness is warranted.

 Shrubs can buffer the extremes of multiple environmental conditions such as temperature, wind, and solar radiation, creating a moderate microclimate under their canopy (Kerr et al. 2004, Pugnaire 2010).
 At the landscape scale, the presence of shrubs and their pattern of distribution (i.e. clumped vs. dispersed) will affect lizard thermoregulatory behavior and can be crucial to an ectotherm’s thermoregulatory efficiency (Sears et al 2016, Basson et al 2017).
 Sources of shade are particularly important for ectotherms, which must maintain body temperature through behavior (Huey 1974, Huey and Slatkin 1976, Díaz and Cabezas-Díaz 2004, Kerr et al. 2004).
 Visual concealment from predators and physical protection is also important (Fields et al. 1999, Anderson et al. 2010, Filazzola et al. 2017).
 Shrubs may therefore provide important mechanisms of facilitation for G. sila.
 Our results suggest an important mechanism (shrub restoration) for the management of desert ectotherms such as G. sila, and provide support for radiotelemetry as a viable method for studying ecological facilitation.